bowhead/web3.js/docs/web3-aht-iban.rst

 Singleton: Converts a direct IBAN address into an bowhead address.

-.. note:: This maht.d also exists on the IBAN instance.
+.. note:: This method also exists on the IBAN instance.

 ----------
 Parameters